mefengl/chat-play/apps/page-translate-button/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests to improve this userscript.

+## Credits

+This userscript uses the [Mozilla Readability](https://github.com/mozilla/readability) library to extract content from webpages.

 ## License

 This project is licensed under the MIT License.